spiderjp/spiderjp/README.md

-# Hey, nice to meet you, I'm João Pedro (you can call me John) 👋😉😄
+# Hey, nice to meet you, I'm João (you can call me John) 👋😉😄

 #### 🚨This repository has the sole purpose of making my personal study and practice projects available.